eclipse-hono/hono/site/documentation/content/user-guide/coap-adapter.md

         * The gateway is not authorized to act *on behalf of* the device.
         * The gateway associated with the device is not registered or disabled.
   * 4.04 (Not Found): The request cannot be processed because the device is disabled or does not exist.
-  * 4.06 (Not Acceptable): The request cannot be processed because
-         * the *content-format* option contains an unknown code, or
-         * the request body is empty and the *URI-query* option doesn't contain the `empty` parameter
   * 4.29 (Too Many Requests): The request cannot be processed because the tenant's message limit for the current period is exceeded.
   * 5.03 (Service Unavailable): The request cannot be processed because there is no consumer of telemetry data for the given tenant connected to Hono.